Erastuskanyatta/Website-vs-Web-app/index.md

 #### 6. Task and Complexity

-While a website shows the collected information and data on a particular page, web app are quite complicated and their functions higher compared to the website.
+While a website shows the collected information and data on a particular page, a web app is quite complicated and functions higher compared to the website.

 ### Conclusion